aivarsk/aivarsk.github.io/_posts/2021-11-01-low-latency-kafka-producers.md

 Turns out the library is really waiting more than 40ms for a response from the broker using the `poll` system call.

-Hopelessly going through (librdkafka documentation)[https://raw.githubusercontent.com/edenhill/librdkafka/master/CONFIGURATION.md], I found a parameter named `socket.nagle.disable` with the default value of `False`.
-This setting keeps (Nagle's algorithm)[https://en.wikipedia.org/wiki/Nagle%27s_algorithm] enabled to trade latency for throughput at the kernel level.
+Hopelessly going through [librdkafka documentation](https://raw.githubusercontent.com/edenhill/librdkafka/master/CONFIGURATION.md), I found a parameter named `socket.nagle.disable` with the default value of `False`.
+This setting keeps [Nagle's algorithm](https://en.wikipedia.org/wiki/Nagle%27s_algorithm) enabled to trade latency for throughput at the kernel level.
 I grepped through the source code and saw that `socket.nagle.disable` sets  `TCP_NODELAY` parameter on the socket which is something I do when writing C code.

 So the mystery was solved.
 I set the `socket.nagle.disable` to `True` and my code finally started to perform by producing more than 250 messages per second: